Frequently Asked Questions

 Sometimes, but it doesn't have to be.
 If you generally like bodywork, you will probably enjoy most of the work that we do.
 There may be some moments of intense sensation in places of injury or longterm strain.
 Sometimes simply working more slowly will help make it more comfortable.
 Gently calming inflamed nerves first is another great strategy for dealing with tender areas.
 We get the best results when the sensations remain at an intensity level where you can relax and breathe normally.

-How can I learn more about improving my posture?
+How can I learn more about improving my posture and movement?

-There are several good books on this subject on the Links page.
+Check out the recommended reading on the Links page, including several books which are available from the library, on the Links page.
 Check out the Short Movement Classes which are open to the public regardless of whether or not you have had the Rolfing series.
 I schedule these based on interest, so let me know if there is a topic you'd like to experience.

 Yes, we can address whiplash, pain, and misalignment that results from a Motor Vehicle Accident (MVA).
 This injury-specific work is considered "manual therapy" in contrast to classic, holistic Rolfing.
 In the process of helping you heal from your MVA injuries, you will also likely experience some holistic improvement.
 Theoretically, treatment is warranted until your health is at a similar level as prior to the accident; this means you should be able to dance, hike, drive, work, and do other activities.